widgetworks/api-docs/source/includes/_api.md

 `getData` will return you a `result` with two primary objects, the *standard input fields* under `data.input` and the *calculation results* under `data.output`.
 You can modify the input fields and send it right back for recalculation via `setData`.

-You can call `getData` at any time.
-Widgets aim to always be in a consistent state - even if they have to rely on default input values.
-Internal calculations are always attempted before the `getData` request is fulfilled.

 > Putting it all together

 ```javascript